 "You want respectability these days," said Mr. Lake of Bartell.
 "The way to last, to be there book after book, is to have a serious image, one that means something to the community.
 You have to come across to them like you're really interested in the community.
-And, on the one hand, I think there's a feeling that it's time the industry gave something back to the community."
+And, on the one hand, it helps the ratings, but on the other hand, I think there's a feeling that it's time the industry gave something back to the community."